 How much do we all really know about Namibia?
 It’s a beautiful African country that has so much to offer, yet very few people even consider a trip to Namibia.
-In this article, I am sharing 13 incredible destinations, places that you should see in Namibia.
+In this article, we are sharing 13 incredible destinations, places that you should see in Namibia.

-Best Places to Visit in Namibia – Our Favorites
+Best Places to Visit in Namibia – Our Favorite Things to Do